JackDanna/FogentRoleplayTemplate/README.md

 All Dice Pools start with their "Base Dice", which by default are 3d6.

-A Dice Pool may have a penalty that removes dice.
+A Dice Pool may have incur a penalty that removes dice.
 If so, first add up the Dice Pool without any of the penatlties.
 Then, to remove dice, always remove the lowest-sided dice first.
 For instance, d4 dice are always removed first, then d6, and so on.

-Sometimes, a Dice Pool that has already been rolled might incur penalties retroactively.
-Use the same rule as above to determine which dice types get removed first.
-However, when deciding which dice to remove when they have the same type, always remove dice from left to right.
-This is to leave it up to chance if the dice removed punishes or are is indifferent to the wins achieved.
+A "Standing Dice Pool" refers to a Dice Pool that has already rolled, where it results will "stand" within the narrative until the Narrator determines otherwise.
+This means nobody should alter the rolled dice pool until the Narrator says so, as it will be used determine multiple narrative outcomes.
+The same rules for removing dice apply to a Standing Dice Pool, however, when deciding which dice to remove of the same type, always remove dice from left to right.
+This is to leave it up to chance if the dice removed was a win or not.
 With physical dice, you can just roughly straighten out the dice and begin removing in that order.

 ## Challenge Level